How to stay safe traveling in Thailand

 6. Stay Away From the Deep South of Thailand – Southern Thailand has had a problem with extremist Muslims for years.
 Bombs go off weekly and shootings are common place.
 Visiting places in the south like Hat Yai, Yala or Songkhla isn’t recommended, not if you’d rather not in the middle of a bomb blast.
 The rest of Thailand is amazingly safe, but not the deepest southern regions.

-5. Be Careful With Ladies of the Night – There are hundreds of instances every year in Thailand of foreigner men taking a bar girl back to their room only to wake up several hours later with all their money, passport and other valuables, and the girl, gone.
-The girl has drugged the john, and disappeared with all his loot.
-Don’t accept drinks or food from girls you meet in bars, and don’t take them back to your hotel.
+5. Be Careful With Ladies of the Night – There are hundreds of instances every year in Thailand of foreign men taking a bar girl back to their room only to wake up several hours later with all their money, passport and other valuables, and the girl, gone.
+That’s because the girl has drugged the john, and disappeared with all his loot.
+Don’t accept drinks or food from girls you meet in bars, and don’t take them back to your hotel, and you can nip this ‘danger’ in the bud.

-4. Don’t Do Drugs – Seriously, don’t do drugs, don’t buy drugs, don’t go anywhere near drugs in Thailand.
-Thai anti-drug laws are very strict and there are already hundreds of westerners locked up in Thai jails for a fair few years.
+4. Don’t Do Drugs – One of the biggest tips for guaranteeing you stay safe traveling in Thailand is don’t do drugs.
+Seriously, don’t do drugs, don’t buy drugs, don’t go anywhere near drugs in Thailand.
+Thai anti-drug laws are strict and there are already hundreds of westerners locked up in Thai jails for a fair few years.
+You really don’t want to be another one.

-This year, Thai police are clamping down even more with huge parties like the Full Moon Parties in Koh Pha Ngan now being the target of police anti-drug squads.
+This year too, Thai police are clamping down even more with huge parties like the Full Moon Parties in Koh Pha Ngan now being the target of police anti-drug squads.
 One whiff of pot and you could be hauled off for a nice long time.

 3. Be Careful of the Elephants – Just about every tourist rides an elephant in Thailand, and so you should, it’s fun.
 Just make sure, to stay safe, you follow exactly what the mahout (trainer/owner) tells you to do, and you should be fine.